 Advertisement

-As a result, the rumor mill has kicked up the notion that Fox Sports was willing to cut ties with him in the midst of the 2025 regular season, even though they offered him a 10-year $375-million contract.
-Suffice to say, his recent appearances have been anything but well-received, but has that actually been enough for the network to justify firing him?
+Claim: The rumor mill has kicked up the notion that Fox Sports was willing to cut ties with Tom Brady in the midst of the 2025 regular season, even though they have signed a 10-year $375-million contract.
+His recent appearances on screen have been anything but well-received.
+However, has that been enough for the network to fire him?

 Source of the rumor: A video on YouTube, which was ironically posted by an account titled “FACT BOOTH,” claims that Brady was let go following his infamous “kick the dog” comment that was made during his most recent trip to the broadcasting booth.

-While Brady was on the call for the Dallas Cowboys’ Week 3 outing against the Chicago Bears, several members of ‘America’s Team’ became visibly frustrated as the reality of another loss began to seem inevitable.
-Dallas’ newfound wide receiver, George Pickens, was shown slamming his helmet on the ground as his team trailed by 17 points at the top of the fourth quarter, to which Brady noted, “It’s like the dog at home… Kick the dog, throw the helmet, whatever it takes.”
+While Brady was on the call for the Dallas Cowboys’ Week 3 outing against the Chicago Bears, several members of ‘America’s Team’ became visibly frustrated as another loss seemed inevitable.
+Dallas’ newfound wide receiver, George Pickens, was shown on the broadcast slamming his helmet on the ground as his team trailed by 17 points at the top of the fourth quarter.
+Brady, in his commentary, said, “It’s like the dog at home… Kick the dog, throw the helmet, whatever it takes.”

-The sad reality of the situation is that we live in a day and age where AI is creating content that is more artificial than it is intelligent.
-Of course, the technology will improve with time, but the propensity for spreading false information in pursuit of some cheap clicks online will remain prevalent.
+The reality is that we live in a day and age where AI is used to create fake content.
+And the technology will improve with time, and so will the propensity for spreading false information in pursuit of some cheap clicks online, sadly.